 The minor root and tuber crops are a rich but neglected resource for food, nutrition, and income.
+The aroids, Colocasia spp. and Xanthosoma spp., are important food crops in the tropics (12.2 MT), especially in Africa (76%).
 The Andean root and tuber crops (ARTC) (achira, ahipa, arracacha, maca, mashua, mauka, oca, ulluco, yacón) play a major role in Andean potato-based farming systems, where they are of great economic and nutritional importance to subsistence farmers.

 They yield well with low inputs and withstand most biotic and abiotic stresses.
 They have a wide range and mix of desirable characteristics: high-vitamin, micronutrient, and starch content; high yields; and medicinal properties.
 Diploid Ahipa yam beans (Pachyrhizus spp.) are drought-tolerant legumes with considerably more protein and trace minerals (Fe, Zn) than better-known root crops.